Thiousi/kirby-color-list/README.md

 A color picker in the form of a list of colors for Kirby

 ## Installation
-Copy colorlist folder to your site/fields folder
+Copy `colorlist` folder to your `site/fields` folder.
+If it doesn't exist, create it.

 ## Usage
 In  your blueprint: